flutter/website/src/content/get-started/fwe/user-input.md

 ## Swipe & slide

 ### [`Dismissible`][]
-Clear list items by swiping left or right.
+A `Dismissible` is a list item that users can delete by swiping left or right.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/Dismissible.gif",